BodyText1

 Used in the Home Page News Listing and for the News Rollup Page

-Art History major Omar Durán's study of the Mexican performance artist Teresa Margolles earned him first prize in the Humanities category of the National McNair Scholars Research Competition
+Art history major Omar Duran's study of the Mexican performance artist Teresa Margolles earned him first prize in the Humanities category of the National McNair Scholars Research Competition.

 10/18/2013